 A pair of masters, however, share my top spot: Elmer Bernstein and Jerry Goldsmith.
 When these twin giants, appallingly, took their leave within a month of each other in the summer of 2004, the art and craft of movie scoring received a blow to its very soul, one from which I doubt it will, or can, ever fully recover.

 For me, Bernstein’s loss hurt in a way that Goldsmith’s did not.
 Aside from his having been, by all accounts, a courtly and rather lovely man, the sheer emotional heft of his greatest work revealed a heart as expansive as any that ever beat.
 If I had to pick a single cue, by any film composer, as my favorite the choice would be, without question, the one labeled “End Title” in Bernstein’s To Kill a Mockingbird (but which is actually the music accompanying the final scene, end titles in those days seldom lasting more than 30 seconds.)
 Those final, elegiac, annealing chords, rising impossibly high before, finally, resolving themselves, gently yet decisively, never fail first to send chills of rapture up my spine and then to move me to shameless tears.
-It isn’t merely the perfect climax to that movie’s story.
+It isn’t merely the perfect climax to that movie’s (indeed, that novel’s) story.
 It is, on its own, as close to perfection in emotional response, and release, as anything I’ve ever heard.
 It’s the music I’d want to be the last thing I ever hear in this life.
 Barring that, they can play it at my wake.

 Jerry Goldsmith’s scores seldom move me in quite that way, although he wrote as astounding number of peerlessly lovely themes and there are quite a few whose emotional qualities, beautifully controlled and never allowed to slip into bathos, are exemplars of the scorer’s art.
 Almost without exception — I’ll come to a few achingly singular examples by and by — these are from his scores for smaller movies, of the type Hollywood seldom makes now, and was making fewer and fewer of as Goldsmith’s life came to its close.

 One is struck by the composer’s remarks on that subject, inasmuch as the bulk of Goldsmith’s best work was in the action or thriller genre, and he really excelled at Westerns.
 “I like the variety,” he was quoted as saying.
 “But basically my choice of films [sic] is a small intimate film.
 Quiet film, no action, just people in relationships.
 That’s what I like the most.”
-It’s telling how relatively few of these he actually scored.
+It’s telling how relatively few of these he (and Bernstein, who also excelled at them) actually scored.
 Did, as I suspect, the opportunities simply vanish?
-“When I get a fantasy film job,” he noted, “the first thing I look for is the non-fantasy element to build the music upon.
+“When I get a fantasy film job,” Goldsmith noted, “the first thing I look for is the non-fantasy element to build the music upon.
 The human side of the film is what’s important, not the hardware.
 My work on Poltergeist is a perfect example.
 Most people saw it as a ghost story and a horror story.
 I saw it as a love story and wrote the music with that emotion in mind.
 There is no formula to finding what musically fits a science fiction film.
 I just look for the emotion.
 When I don’t find those, it makes things more difficult.”
-Judging from his later output, it must have been difficult indeed, much (if not most) of the time.
+Judging from his later output, it must have been difficult much (if not most) of the time.

 No such niggling comparisons obtain for Goldsmith’s early magnum opus, The Sand Pebbles (also 1966.)
 While the movie itself, for all its seriousness of purpose and remarkably epic qualities, is a lamentable diminution of the magnificent Richard McKenna novel, its thinness exacerbated by the disastrous miscasting of the intolerably unresponsive Candice Bergen and the almost incredibly overrated, and terminally blank, Steve McQueen in the central roles.
 But that score!
-Along with two lovely, and ultimately heart-wrenching supporting performances by Mako and Richard Attenborough, it is left largely to Goldsmith to provide the unsettling dramatic thrust, the aching melancholy and the almost unbearable emotional underpinning the story needs in order fully to convey the results of the tragic alliance of imperialist misadventure and explosive social upheaval.
+Along with two lovely, and ultimately heart-wrenching supporting performances by Mako and Richard Attenborough, it is left largely to Goldsmith to provide the unsettling dramatic thrust, the aching melancholy and the almost unbearable emotional underpinning the story needs in order fully to convey the results of the tragic confluence of imperialist misadventure and explosive social upheaval.
 The cue “Death of a Thousand Cuts,” for Mako, is one of the most emotionally wrenching things of its kind in the composer’s oeuvre, a track that continues to move the listener as much on the dozenth play-through as on the first.
 The Sand Pebbles is Goldsmith’s first undeniably great work for the movies, a score so intriguing, so layered, and so fraught with aching humanity that it has been released numerous times, in incrementally superior editions the last of which, on Intrada (and which contains the score as heard in the movie as well as the contents of the re-recorded “soundtrack” of the period) belongs in the library of every serious movie music aficionado.

 For Hour of the Gun, a rather good 1967 variation on the Wyatt Earp legend starring James Garner, Jason Robards and the great Robert Ryan, Goldsmith composed a terrific genre score.
 (Choice cuts: The arresting main theme and the curiously un-punctuated “Whose Cattle.”)
 1968 saw the arrival of another milestone Goldsmith score, for Planet of the Apes.
 The composer had flirted before with electronica, but had not fully explored its possibilities for appropriately otherworldly sounds until this one, although the best cues (“The Hunt” and “No Escape”) are, in the main, more traditional in composition and orchestration.
-Goldsmith would, in future, lean too heavily on augmented instrumentation for my taste; I admit to a decided prejudice against synthesizers and related musical hardware over sounds produced by human players — the only really good synthesized film score I’ve ever encountered is Arthur B. Rubinstein’s for Blue Thunder — but I defy anyone to seriously defend the “superiority” of Hoosiers over even such minor achievements as, say, Rudy or Deep Rising.
+Goldsmith would, in future, lean too heavily on augmented instrumentation for my taste; I admit to a decided prejudice against synthesizers and related musical hardware over sounds produced by human players — the only really good synthesized film score I’ve ever encountered is Arthur B. Rubinstein’s for Blue Thunder — but I defy anyone to seriously defend the “superiority” of the lamentable Hoosiers over even such minor achievements as, say, Rudy or Deep Rising.

-In 1969 Goldsmith returned to television, composing the gentle, memorably optimistic theme, and some of the early scores, for the excellent, laugh-trackless comedy-drama (as they used to be called in those antediluvian days before the hideous neologism “dramedy” was incessantly heard, like the voice of the turtle, throughout the land) Room 222.
+In 1969 Goldsmith returned to television, composing the gentle, memorably optimistic theme, and some of the early scores, for the excellent, laugh-trackless comedy-drama (as they used to be called in those antediluvian days before the hideous neologism “dramedy” was, like the voice of the turtle, incessantly heard throughout the land) Room 222.
 He also scored the absurd but exciting Gregory Peck thriller The Chairman, and the Cukor-directed misfire Justine.
 For this transliteration of one-fourth of Lawrence Durrell’s Alexandria Quartet, Goldsmith contributed a vivid, enticing, spirited score in which sitar, auto harp and recorder, added to an already rich orchestral palette, evoke eroticism, exoticism and terror equally, and equally well.

 At the very beginning of the next decade Jerry Goldsmith would not necessarily become a household name, but he would compose a single theme that, like Herrmann’s shower murder and John Williams’ shark music, very quickly achieved nearly universal identification and in Goldsmith’s case, instantly reminding listeners of that film, its star, and the movie’s towering, contradictory real-life subject…